agarithm/agent_mode_cli/README.md

 ## Overview

-This repository contains Python command-line scripts for interacting with AI models:
+This repository contains Python command-line scripts (located in `bin/`) for interacting with AI models:

 - **`ai`** - A simple wrapper for prompting local Ollama models on the command line
 - **`am`** - An agent mode ai with tool calling bash on your local machine, uses OpenAI API

 ## Installation

-1. Clone this repository or download the scripts
+1. Clone this repository or download the scripts from the `bin/` directory
 2. Copy the scripts to your `~/bin` directory:
    ```bash
    cp bin/ai ~/bin/